-The Deschutes County Sheriff’s Office employs 267 members (193 sworn and 74 non-sworn) and 400+ volunteers.
+Department Overview: The Deschutes County Sheriff’s Office employs 268 members and over 300+ Volunteers.
 Through working together, we support the values and mission of the Sheriff’s Office “Proudly Serving our Community by delivering superior public safety and service.”
 DCSO has three major divisions; Patrol, Corrections and Investigations.
 The operation and function of the County Jail are state-mandated for all Sheriff’s Offices.
 The Deschutes County Adult Jail was built in 1994 and has a current capacity of 452 beds.
 Specialized units in the Adult Jail include Sheriff’s Office SWAT, Transports, Court Security, Work Crew Supervision and Jail Programs.

 US Citizen: Yes.
 Per Oregon law, an applicant must be able to obtain US Citizenship within 12 months of employment.
 To meet this requirement as a condition of hire, an applicant must demonstrate that he/she can obtain citizenship within the required timeframe.